 After the end of World War II, Okinawa continued to be administered by the United States for another 27 years, and in 1972 it was returned to Japanese administration.

-The archipelago is subdivided into three smaller groups of islands: Miyako, Yaeyama, and Okinawa-shi, where the capital Naha is located.
-Each of them has distinct architecture and variations in the language itself.
+The archipelago is subdivided into three smaller groups of islands: Miyako, Yaeyama, and the Okinawa Islands, where the capital Naha is located.
+Each of them has distinct architecture and variations in the local language.

-Naha is the capital city of Okinawa-shi, with an estimated population of approximately 320,000 inhabitants; it is the largest municipality in Okinawa-ken.
-There are two Yakuza groups in it, the largest being the “Okinawa Kyokuryu-kai”.
+Naha is the capital of Okinawa Prefecture, with an estimated population of approximately 320,000 inhabitants; it is the largest municipality in the prefecture.
+There are two Yakuza groups in it, the largest being the "Okinawa Kyokuryu-kai".

 Culture of Okinawa

-Tanabata, also known as the neutral day, for the Okinawans is the appropriate day for cleaning graves and butsudans (family altars) to avoid the contagion of negative energy.
+Tanabata, also known as the appropriate day, is the occasion for Okinawans to clean the family graves and butsudans (family altars) to avoid the contagion of negative energy.
 According to tradition, the family cleans the graves as a sign to their ancestors that Obon is approaching.

 The Obon is a kind of Day of the Dead where families gather to pay homage to their ancestors.
 It is believed that on this day, the spirits return to Earth to visit their loved ones.

 Eisa (エイサー) is a dance originating from Buddhist chants and prayers accompanied by melodies.
-They are played through Taiko (drums) in honor of ancestral spirits.
+They are performed through Taiko (drums) in honor of the ancestral spirits.

-Sanshin (三振) is a musical instrument composed of three strings with a sound box covered by snake skin.
-It is believed that the instrument is over 4000 years old, and its creation is told through the Legend of Akainku.
+The Sanshin (三線) is a traditional musical instrument composed of three strings with a sound box covered by snake skin.
+It is believed that the instrument is over 4,000 years old, and its creation is told through the Legend of Akainku.

 Highlights of Okinawa